arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/16.edge-ai-docker-container/content.md

 IMAGE

 Flow anomaly detection is particularly useful in systems that rely on consistent mass airflow or liquid circulation to maintain optimal performance.
-For example, vehicle powerplants require stable coolant delivery to regulate engine temperature.
+For example, most vehicle powerplants require stable coolant delivery to regulate engine temperature.

 At the same time, industrial and medical cooling systems must maintain actual flow rates to prevent overheating or component degradation.
 The system can detect early warning signs of potential failures by classifying flow conditions, allowing proactive intervention.

 ### Applications of Flow Rate Categorization

 This machine learning model can be applied in different industrial and automotive domains where monitoring and controlling fluid flow at different points are important, based on the key application areas where it involves small systems:

-### Applications of Flow Rate Categorization

-IMAGE

 | **Application Area**                           | **Examples**                                                                                                                                                                                                                                   |
 |------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|